 It took me a while to get around to it but I finally ordered one from Santa Rosa Gardens.
-(Thanks to the Grumpy Gardener for his recommendation!)
+(Santa Rosa Gardens no longer sells plants individually, they have gone wholesale buy there are other sources and don’t currently have hydrangeas).
 They were having a clearance sale on their plants and I picked up one ‘Mariesii Variegata’ for $2.99, that’s a price that’s hard to beat!
-(After looking back at their site it seems they are now sold out - apparently I bought mine in the nick of time!)

 Variegated Hydrangea (Hydrangea macrophylla) ‘Mariesii Variegata’:

 A location that gets morning sun and afternoon shade is ideal.
 In the south err on the side of more shade (a couple hours morning sun and the rest of the day shade.)
 Avoid afternoon sun at all costs!
 It likes zones 5-9.
 Find a location where it can receive good moisture.

 Stem tip cuttings, greenwood cuttings, and hardwood cuttings all root well.

 For Specific Hydrangea propagation procedures visit my post on Propagating Hydrangeas.

 Below are the ideal growing conditions for ‘Mariesii Variegata’ hydrangea.

 |Sun vs Shade||Afternoon Shade, Dappled Morning Sun|

 |pH||6.0 to 8.0|